-This document provides best practices for the planning, configuration, and installation of the Perceptive Content 7.0 Language Pack release.
+This document provides best practices for the planning configuration, and installation of the Perceptive Content 7.2.x Language Pack release.
 The Perceptive Content Language Pack release makes it possible to run Perceptive Content anywhere a supported language is spoken, allowing users to interact with the product in a format and display they understand.
-The Perceptive Content 7.0 Language Pack supports the following languages:
+The Perceptive Content 7.2.x Language Pack supports the following languages: